-What's true and what’s false when it comes to Botox?
+What's true and what’s false when it comes to wrinkle relaxing injections?
 Let's take a look!

 False - well, false if done correctly.

 This is the big one that people worry most about.
-That botulinum toxin brands such as Botox will leave you with Botox face - or a face that looks frozen.
-And to be fair there have been a fair few cases of this is the media - especially in the early 2000s when Botox really exploded.
+That botulinum toxin brands such as Botox (there are others) will leave you with a face that looks frozen.
+And to be fair there have been a fair few cases of this is the media - especially in the early 2000s.
 But a good practitioner will always carry out a thorough consultation first and will likely suggest going for the more natural look rather than having so much that you look like your face will be referred to by the same name as a popular Disney film.

-You won’t be able to move your face after Botox injections
+You won’t be able to move your face after anti-wrinkle injections

 False - when done by an expert.

-Just like with the frozen look, a lot of people believe that Botox injections result in an expressionless face that you can’t move.
+Just like with the frozen look, a lot of people believe that wrinkle relaxing injections result in an expressionless face that you can’t move.
 But, fortunately, this is not true.
 A medically qualified, experienced practitioner will know how much botulinum toxin to use, and should tailor the amount to your needs, muscle size and suitability.
-Sure, if you go to just anyone who claims to be able to offer Botox, this is a possibility, but that’s why it’s so important to go with someone who knows how much is too much and what’s right for you.
+Sure, if you go to just anyone who claims to be able to offer anti-wrinle injections, this is a possibility, but that’s why it’s so important to go with someone who knows how much is too much and what’s right for you.

 It’s easy to see why people get upset about this one, because technically botulinum toxin is produced by Clostridium botulinum - a bacterium that can lead to botulism (a severe condition that can be life-threatening).
-But the amount of botulinum toxin, such as Botox, used in anti-wrinkle injections is so small that it can’t have the same effects as botulism.
+But the amount of botulinum toxin used in anti-wrinkle injections is so small that it can’t have the same effects as botulism.
 It’s also worth noting that the brands of anti-wrinkle medicines that your practitioner uses should be MHRA approved.
 And...the same product has many other uses.

-Yup, this is another big mistake people make when they think about Botox.
+Yup, this is another big mistake people make when they think about anti-wrinkle treatments.
 While Botox and other brands of botulinum toxin work on expression lines (dynamic lines), such as crow’s feet, 11s and forehead lines, they don’t work on static lines - those than remain when we are not moving our face.
 Instead, these are treated with dermal fillers.
-Here's an image of some of the key Botox areas on the face...

-With some cosmetic treatments, you see the results straight away, but with Botox it can take between 3 and 14 days to notice a difference.
+With some cosmetic treatments, you see the results straight away, but with with wrinkle relaxing it can take between 3 and 14 days to notice a difference.
 And this varies from person to person, so don’t be surprised if you don’t see those lines disappearing right after your appointment.
-A good Botox practitioner will invite you back in for a post-treatment consultation to see how well the Botox has taken effect and whether you need any more.
+A good practitioner will invite you back in for a post-treatment consultation to see how well the treatment has taken effect and whether you need an adjustment dose.

 Botulinum toxin only stays in the system for around 3-6 months (though this can vary from one person to the next).
 It’s then metabolised by the body, through the liver and kidneys, and you’ll start to see the effects wear off and lines start to reappear.
-Obviously, it would be great if it did last forever - so long as it's done well.
-If you have bad Botox, the saving grace is that it will metabolise after a few months.
+Obviously, it would be great if it did last forever - so long as it's done well!

 Sorry, all you gym bunnies but you’ll have to hold off for up to 24 hours after your anti-wrinkle injection.
 The reason for this?
 Well, when we exercise, we encourage circulation.
 And while that’s generally a great thing, it really isn’t after Botox, because the circulation can lead the botulinum toxin to spread to other areas, making it less effective where we actually intended it to be.

-I don’t need to see a medically trained professional - my local salon offers Botox
+I don’t need to see a medically trained professional - my local salon offers it

 They’re both injectables, sure.
-But there are lots of differences when it comes to Botox and dermal fillers.
+But there are lots of differences when it comes to injectables.
 The first is that in a cosmetic sense, Botox and other brands of botulinum toxin are simply used to reduce the appearance of dynamic lines; they don’t reduce static lines, plump or augment.
 For that type of treatment, it’s fillers you’ll need.
-Another major difference is the solution - anti-wrinkle injections such as Botox are made up of botulinum toxin, whereas fillers generally use hyaluronic acid (and, less commonly, collagen).
+Another major difference is the solution - anti-wrinkle injections contain botulinum toxin, whereas fillers generally use hyaluronic acid (and, less commonly, collagen).